dewetblomerus/dewetblomerus.github.io/_posts/2024-09-06-elixir-on-do-app-platform.md

 # Reasons to consider Digital Ocean App Platform vs Fly.io?

 Most business ideas end up making no money, but because I like to dream, I dreamt that if this one makes it, my main cost would be my cloud bill, especially my egress networking bill.
-When factoring in the included free bandwidth DigitalOcean has much lower egress bandwidth costs.
+Even before factoring in the included free bandwidth DigitalOcean has much lower egress bandwidth costs.

 # Erlang Distribution Woes